HandanYenial/Events/README.md

-Events website is designed for searching for events in your area.
+Events app is designed for searching for events in your area.
 It lets you to search for an event in any area by using a keyword and a city name, and add your favorite events to your personalized event list.

 Ticketmaster Api is used for this project : https://app.ticketmaster.com/discovery/v2/